Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Conclusions

 \section{Conclusions}

-In this work, we tackled the problem of encoding strongly correlated many-boson ground-state wavefunctions on a photonic quantum device.
-We designed two different quantum photonic-based ansatze and simulated a variational quantum algorithm (VQA) using the ground-state infidelity as a cost function.
+In this work, we tackled the problem of encoding strongly correlated many-boson ground-state wavefunctions on a photonic quantum device. {A particular attention was paid to the expressibility and the resource efficiency of the circuits for different regimes of many-body interaction.} For this, we designed two different quantum photonic-based ansatze and simulated a variational quantum algorithm (VQA) using the ground-state infidelity as a cost function.
 Both ansatze, the beam-splitter-Kerr (BS-Kerr) and the interferometer-Kerr, are based on layers of beam-splitter and Kerr gates, with additional rotation gates for the latter.
 We showed their ability to encode the ground state of the attractive BH model in all correlation regimes, for different number of bosons and initial states.
 While the BS-Kerr ansatz has shown to be the most efficient in terms of total number of gates and parameters, it might not be optimal for conducting a true experiment on a real photonic quantum device, as it contains many Kerr gates that are difficult to implement in practice.
 In contrast, the interferometer-Kerr ansatz was designed to reduce the number of Kerr gates (or the number of layers required to achieve a given ground-state fidelity) at the expense of more rotation and beam-splitter gates and more parameters per layer, and is therefore more appropriate for realistic applications.
 Although taking the fidelity as a criteria is theoretically sound to test the encoding ability of our ansatze, in practice the cost function is the ground-state energy measured within the variational quantum eigensolver (VQE) algorithm.
 As a last investigation, we performed realistic VQE simulations using the BS-Kerr ansatz, with and without sampling noise, and proposed a photon-counting protocol to measure the ground-state energy of the BH Hamiltonian as it would be done in a real experiment.

-An even more realistic simulation should of course account for photon loss, on which error mitigation schemes can be applied~\cite{su2020error}.
-This is left for future work.
+{ As further suggestions for future work, one could include noise and losses in realistic simulations of actual photonic circuitry, as well as time-frequency effects which affect non-linear optical elements such as squeezers and, presumably, Kerr media.
+Moreover, although the ansatze proposed in our work were designed to solve the BH model, they could in principle be used for a larger range of applications, such as the absorption of Helium-4 on graphite~\cite{kwon20124,gordillo2009he}.}